vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-cart.md

 * load cart information,
 * add, update and remove items in the cart,
 * applying and removing coupons,
-* checking if product is already added to the cart.
+* checking if the product is already added to the cart.

 ## API